 The legislation in force establishes that the competent authority must take into account the outcome of the public participation in the decision-making process.
-EGO No.195/2005 on environmental protection establishes the principle of public participation in the decision-making process.
+EGO No.195/2005, approved and amended by Law no.265/2006, as amended, establishes the principle of public participation in the decision-making process.
 It also states that the specific procedures must be provided in special regulations.